How to Study Physics and Math with AI Without Letting It Think for You

-Everyone else is writing “how to use AI to study” pieces that mostly push summarization, aesthetic notes, and passive clean-up of your materials.
-Those guides fit neatly alongside the strategies I argue against in Note-Taking During Lectures: Why It Fails (And What Works Instead), 6 Ineffective Study Techniques (and What to Do Instead), and Why Highlighting and Underlining Don’t Work (for Learning).
+This is not a guide to using AI for nicer notes, faster summaries, or passive clean-up.
+Those fit the strategies I argue against in Note-Taking During Lectures: Why It Fails (And What Works Instead), 6 Ineffective Study Techniques (and What to Do Instead), and Why Highlighting and Underlining Don’t Work (for Learning).
+If you want the active alternative, start with retrieval practice, self-explanation, problem solving, and Anki for physics and math.

 This guide assumes you care about being able to solve problems on your own, under exam pressure and in real work.
-AI is welcome only insofar as it amplifies the four primary strategies from Masterful Learning: elaborative encoding, retrieval practice, self-explanation, and problem solving.
+Used well, AI becomes one tool inside your study workflow.
+Used badly, it trains comfort with fluent answers you did not earn.

 On this page: